khaors/geocompr/main.md

 A few other things remained unconsidered but might improve the analysis:

 - We used equal weights when calculating the final scores.
-But is, for example, the household size as important as the portion of men or the mean age?
+But is, for example, the household size as important as the portion of women or the mean age?
 - We used all points of interest.
 Maybe it would be wiser to use only those which might be interesting for bike shops such as do-it-yourself, hardware, bicycle, fishing, hunting, motorcycles, outdoor and sports shops (see the range of shop values available on the  [OSM Wiki](http://wiki.openstreetmap.org/wiki/Map_Features#Shop)).
-- Maybe data at a better resolution changes and improves the output.
+- Data at a better resolution may change and improve the output.
 For example, there is also population data at a finer resolution (100 m; see exercises).
 - We have used only a limited set of variables.
 For example, the [INSPIRE geoportal](http://inspire-geoportal.ec.europa.eu/discovery/) might contain much more data of possible interest to our analysis (see also section \@ref(retrieving-data).
 The bike paths density might be another interesting variable as well as the purchasing power or even better the retail purchasing power for bikes.
-- Interactions remained unconsidered such as a possible interaction between the portion of men and single households.
+- Interactions remained unconsidered, such as a possible interaction between the portion of men and single households.
 However, to find out about such an interaction we would need customer data.

 In short, the presented analysis is far from perfect.